symfony/symfony-docs/guides/routing.rst

 Generating URLs
 ---------------

-The routing system also generates URLS.
+The routing system also generates URLs.
 In fact, routing is really a bi-directional system that maps a given path info (i.e. URL) to an array of routing parameters and vice-versa.
 The ``Router::match()`` and ``Router::generate()`` methods form this bi-directional system.
 Take the ``blog_show`` example route from